ImperiumMaximus/sfdx-metadata-patcher/docs/mdatapatches.md

 https://sfdx-metadata-patcher.com/schemas/mdataPatches
 ```

+List of patches to apply to metadata.
+The list can be different for each environment.
+Use "default" for the list of patches when no specific environment name is supplied to command.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                         |
 | :------------------ | :--------- | :------------- | :----------- | :---------------- | :-------------------- | :------------------ | :--------------------------------------------------------------------------------- |